-Key Audit Matters
+Key Audit Matter

-Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
-These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
+Key audit matter is a matter that, in our professional judgment, is of most significance in our audit of the consolidated financial statements of the current period.
+This matter is addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on this matter.

-Revenue Recognition (P29,063 million)
+Revenue Recognition (P36,202 million)

-Refer to Note 3, Significant Accounting Policies and Note 26, Related Party Disclosures to the consolidated financial statements.
+Refer to Note 3, Significant Accounting Policies to the consolidated financial statements.